 About RAM Showcase Exhibitions

-Launching soon in spaces at both RAM and Wustum, RAM Showcase exhibitions highlight the work of contemporary artists of color.
+RAM Showcase exhibitions at RAM and Wustum highlight the work of contemporary artists of color.

 In this moment in time, it is critical that RAM spotlights voices that have been historically underrepresented, such as women and artists of color.
 Artists of color are identified in this context as non-white and non-European.
 This simplification, which is arguably a flawed starting point, does not account for the nuances and variations of society.
 It is a beginning—a way to direct those who want to educate themselves about what is possible when new perspectives are encountered.